sdubois-tapdemo/spring-coding-docs/SpringJPA/SpringJPA.md

 - Spring Data JPA has a JpaRepository interface
 - This provides JPA database access with minimal coding

+## Service Layer
+- Service Facade design pattern
+- Intermediate layer for custom business logic
+- Integrate data from multiple sources (DAO/repositories)
+### Service Layer - Best Practice
+- Best practice is to apply transactional boundaries at the service layer
+- It is the service layer’s responsibility to manage transaction boundaries
+- For implementation code
+	- Apply @Transactional on service methods
+	- Remove @Transactional on DAO methods if they already exist

 # @Embeddable and @Embedded
 https://www.baeldung.com/jpa-embedded-embeddable